La-wea-cosmica/Monar/README.md

 also remember to have java installed

+# I Dont Know How to use it!
+Just Open It, Press The Number Of The Option Do You Want To Use And Press Enter, Thats All

 # **!!!!!!!!!!
 WARNING !!!!!!!!!!**
 If you want to update lunar client just launch the normal lunar client and then open Monar, that will update your lunar client

-Also if you have installed LCProxy (one of our addonds) please uninstall it if you are going to use the normal lunar client or just update the client. this is for skip any problem that lunar client can create with lcproxy files.
+Also if you have installed LCProxy (one of our addon's) please uninstall it if you are going to use the normal lunar client or just update the client. this is for skip any problem that lunar client can create with lcproxy connections